As a podcaster, you know it takes time and dedication to create great episodes.

 Create memes and images with text overlays using some of the best quotes from your podcast to share on Instagram, Facebook, Twitter, LinkedIn, and TikTok.
 If you’re quoting a guest on your show, be sure to tag them as well so they can reshare with their followers.

 You can also create an audiogram which is a short snippet (soundbite) of your full episode.
 Was there something memorable, noteworthy, or shocking that will help attract interest for your episode?
-If so, audiograms are a great tool for repurposing your episode.
+If so, audiograms are a great tool for repurposing and promoting your episodes.

 Another great way to repurpose content across your social channels is to design infographics of your best episodes.
 Infographics are incredibly effective for marketing and promoting your podcast as they are visually engaging.